dmpop/ravenna/README.md

 # Ravenna

-Ravenna lets you transform a regular Debian or Ubuntu machine into an Apache-based server with PHP complete with a self-signed certificate.

-Ravenna includes two parts:

-- a shell script that installs and configures the required components
-- a configurable landing page

-The landing page acts as a simple dashboard that display the following information:
+Ravenna is a configurable landing page.
+It acts as a simple dashboard that display the following information:

+- basic system info (CPU load and RAM)
-- random photo from Unsplash
+- Bing's photo of the day
 - current location (on Android and iOS the link opens in the default map app)
 - 7-day weather forecast
   - temperature
   - conditions
   - wind speed
   - sunrise and sunset
-- basic system info (CPU load and RAM)
 - links
 - RSS feeds
+- notes

 ## Author